duykhoa/duykhoa.github.io/content/posts/user-authentication-with-springboot/index.md

 The [Spring documentation](https://docs.spring.io/spring-security/reference/servlet/authentication/passwords/dao-authentication-provider.html) provides a detailed explanation of how these components are interconnected to execute the authentication logic using username and password.

-By implementing the UserDetailsService, we can specify how SpringSecurity will fetch the user information from the local Postgres database.
+By implementing the UserDetailsService, we can specify how SpringSecurity will fetch the user information from the local database.

 ```java
 @Service